toirl/pynunzen/README.rst

 Pynunzen is a simple python based implementation of a blockchain for primarly educational purposes.
-It implements a very simple and naiv blockchain and leaves out any security and cryptographic details.
+It implements a very simple and naiv blockchain and leaves out all security and cryptographic details.

 * Free software: MIT license
 * Documentation: https://pynunzen.readthedocs.io.